Shoeb-Shaikh07/Azure-pipelines-keyvault/README.md

 # On portal
 ### 1. Assign RBAC role to the current user to manage secrets
 ### 2. Create a secret
-### 3. Create Service Principal to access Key Vault from Azure DevOps Pipelines
+### 3. Create a Service Principal to access Key Vault from Azure DevOps Pipelines

 ## Create a pipeline to access Key Vault Secrets